ian29/git-tutorial/git-tutorial.md

 ### Conflicts

-If git can't resolve and conflicts, it's a perfect opportunity to try out DiffMerge or whatever mergetool you're using.
-You should see an error like this:
+Git can handle multiple people working on the same project pretty well, but sometimes you and someone else will make edits to the same part of a file at the same time and git won't know what to do.
+If git can't resolve such a conflict, it's a perfect opportunity to try out DiffMerge or whatever mergetool you're using.
+You will see an error like this:

 ![merge conflict](https://img.skitch.com/20111202-gjq6s4ty2du3cs7c93ejeuafg7.png)